JGBs gain on Europe debt concerns, BOJ easing hopes

 TOKYO, April 11 Japanese government bond prices rose on Wednesday, with the yield on the benchmark cash issue touching a three-month low, as rekindled concerns about European debt as well as expectations of further monetary easing by the Bank of Japan boosted the appeal of fixed-income assets.

-The yield on the latest 10-year notes shed half a basis point to 0.945 percent after falling to 0.935 percent, its lowest level since Jan.
-16. A break of that low would take the benchmark cash bond yield to levels not seen since November 2010.
+* The yield on the latest 10-year notes was flat at 0.950 percent after falling to 0.935 percent, its lowest level since Jan.
+16.

-Yields moved off their lows as investors pondered how far the price-rally could go, in light of declining yields around the world as risk-wary investors retreat into bonds.

-For the first time since the late 1980s, yields on German 2-year bonds traded lower this week than Japanese 2-year yields, according to Thomson Reuters Datastream.
+* Yields were off their lows, amid concerns about how far the rally could go.
+The 10-year yield will plumb levels not seen since November 2010 if it falls below 0.935 percent.

 "Look at the overall global picture.
 Rates are around historical lows in every single developed market, so the carry game is being played in every market."

-JGB market sentiment was also lifted by strong U.S. Treasuries, with the benchmark 10-year yield falling below 2 percent for the first time in over four weeks on Tuesday.
+* JGB market sentiment also got a lift from strong U.S. Treasuries, with the benchmark 10-year yield falling below 2 percent for the first time in over four weeks on Tuesday.

-That tenor was likely to face selling pressure on supply concerns ahead of Thursday's auction, in which the finance ministry will offer 700 billion yen of 30-year bonds.
+That tenor was likely to face selling pressure on supply concerns ahead of Thursday's auction, in which the finance ministry will sell 700 billion yen of 30-year bonds.

-The previous 30-year sale last month met decent demand, with a bid-to-cover ratio of 3.97, above the 3.79 average from the 12 auctions before it.
-The tail measuring the difference between the lowest and average accepted prices widened slightly to 0.07 from 0.05, however.

-"We're expecting the auction to be in line with previous sales, with steady demand from insurers in the superlong sector," a Japanese bank trader said.

 ** This Diary is filed daily ** ---------------------------------------------------------------